-The system of governance is assessed via reviews by the Head of Compliance (HOC), together with the CRO and periodic evaluation by Internal Audit.
-All related findings and/or reports are presented to the Audit Committee and the Board.
+The system of governance is assessed via reviews by the Head of Compliance ("HOC"), together with the CRO and periodic evaluation by Internal Audit.
+All related findings and/or reports are presented to the Board, Risk or Audit Committee.
 Section B provides details on the Company's governance system.